-f.
-Conclusions or summary

-- 1) Which conclusions were justified by the findings? - 2) Were the conclusions relevant to the hypothesis?

-g.
-Redesign of the study
+- f.
+Conclusions or summary - 1) Which conclusions were justified by the findings? - 2) Were the conclusions relevant to the hypothesis? - g.
+Redesign of the study h.
+Knowledge of the breadth and depth of subject matter

 If the study could be repeated, how could the experimental design be revised to provide better reliability and validity of the conclusions?